Jawab (1970 film): Plot

-The film begins in a village where Zamindar Uma Shankar (Ashok Kumar) is a wealthy tyrant.
-Raja (Jeetendra) is a pleb, always die-hard Zamindar and his smug children Sagar (Prem Chopra) and Chanchal (Leena Chandavarkar).
-Raja lives with his widowed sister Vidya (Meena Kumari) and falls for Neela (Jyothi Lakshmi), the daughter of his mentor Shambhu Dada (Ulhas).
-Sagar also woos on Neela when Shambhu conducts a martial arts completion between them.
-During that time, Chanchal fouls by exploiting her classmate Bajranji (Mehmood) on behalf of wedlock.
-Ultimately, Raja is defeated and Sagar knits Neela.
-Afterward, betrayed Bajranji affirms the fact to Raja when he challenges him to marry Chanchal.
-Moreover, his life takes a pathetic turn by Zamindar molests Vidya which results in her suicide.
-However, Raja wore, recedes to the city where he meets Bajranji, and they play act.
-Now, he civilizes Raja one that succeeds in coupling up with Chanchal and mocks them.
+The film begins in a village where Zamindar Uma Shankar is a tyrant.
+Raja is a pleb, a die-hard to him and his smug children Sagar & Chanchal.
+Raja lives with his widowed sister Vidya and falls for Neela, the daughter of his mentor Shambhu Dada.
+Sagar also woos her when Shambhu conducts martial arts between them.
+Whereat, Chanchal fouls by exploiting her mate Bajranji on behalf of wedlock.
+Hence, Raja is defeated, and Sagar knits Neela.
+Afterward, betrayed Bajranji affirms the fact to Raja when he challenges to splice Chanchal.
+Moreover, his life turns pathetic when Zamindar molests Vidya, and she commits suicide.
+However, Raja wore, recedes to the city, befriends Bajranji, and they play-act.
+Now, he civilizes Raja, who succeeds in coupling with Chanchal and mocks them.
 Meanwhile, Zamindar is haunted by memories of Vidya.
-Then, getting wind of what worse happened to his sister Raja inflames and reveals his identity.
-Soon, mysteriously Zamindar is spot dead and Raja is accused.
-Later, Vidya is uncovered as a real homicide that is still alive.
-After divulging the actuality and leaves her breath.
-At last, Chanchal & Sagar repents and pleads pardon from Raja.
+Then, getting wind of worse to his sister, Raja inflames and reveals his identity.
+Soon, mysteriously, Zamindar is spotted dead, and Raja is accused.
+Later, Vidya is uncovered as an actual homicide who is alive.
+After the confession, she leaves her breath.
+At last, Chanchal & Sagar plead pardon from Raja.
 Finally, the movie ends on a happy note.